Skip to main content

 Continue regular testing with a treatment system.
 Testing should be done:

-Every three years at the wellhead.
+• Every 3 years at the wellhead

 Resources

-If the well water does not meet safety standards, more resources are available.
+If the well water does not meet safety standards, more resources are available:

 Reporting

-If you are selling your property, you will need to report test results to the Domestic Well Safety Program.
-Visit the
+• If you are selling your property, you will need to report test results to the Domestic Well Safety Program.
+Visit the real estate transaction page for more information on testing and reporting.